Table Of Contents

 Litter is a prevalent environmental problem in Australia.
 It’s almost everywhere - from beaches and streets to recreational parks and private properties.
 As you move, you’ll see fast food packaging, cigarette butts, food scraps, balloons, and drink bottles carelessly thrown in public places.
 The most affected areas are Melbourne, Sydney, and Western Australia.

 Thankfully, the government is working on ways to tackle this problem.
-It has come up with initiatives such as Keep Australia Beautiful and Tidy Towns.
+It has come up with waste management initiatives such as Keep Australia Beautiful and Tidy Towns.
 Keep reading to find out how to help tackle this litter problem.

 What Exactly Is Littering?